 The knowledge of how to check for open ports is important especially when you own a windows device.
-Here is an article about how to check if port is open on the windows operation system.
+Here is an article about how to check if port is open on the windows operating system.

 This can be done using any of the available port checker tools online.
 There are freeware tools for Microsoft Windows which can be used to check if a port is open.